LibreCAD/docs/guides/drawing.rst

 Geometry (Properties)
 ~~~~~~~~~~~~~~~~~~~~~

 The **Proprieties** tool also allows the *geometry* of an entity to be changed.
-The geometry available depaend on the type of entity, for example:
+The geometry is the information used to describe the entity.
+The geometry available depends on the type of entity, for example:

 .. figure:: /images/propLine.png
     :width: 550px